 Think of how your story will stand out from the crowd, prepare a draft, and when the time comes, you will have a personal story that you can tailor to the home you’re bidding on.

 Moral of the story?
-Don’t be afraid to seek guidance from the experts when you decide it’s time to get a mortgage in the Netherlands.
+Don’t be afraid to seek guidance from the experts when you decide it’s time to buy a house in the Netherlands.

 Do you have any more tips for the mortgage process in the Netherlands?
 Share them in the comments.